“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 https://www.sonoranstandarddoodles.com/bnc

 There are some skin problems with this breed: schnauzer bumps (schnauzer comedo syndrome), skin allergies, and hot spots (usually the result of poor diet and little exercise).
 Some people claim that stripping the coat of a Schnauzer once a year will minimize these issues but I am not certain of those claims.
 I have had many Schnauzers that have never been stripped that have never had any skin issues.
 My dogs also do not get bathed constantly, maybe only 4-6 times a year.
 I believe that too much bathing strips the necessary oils and can cause long term issues.
 Keeping the faces and furnishings clean is usually enough because that is usually what picks up most dirt and odors.
+Raking the coat before shaving to remove dead hair from the follicles is another good thing to do to help keep the follicles from clogging.

 These days many dogs of many breeds have been noted to have allergies to corn, wheat, and low-grade meat products and the Miniature Schnauzer is not exempt.
 So, again, diet is very important.
 However, if your dog does not appear to have any issues with food that has grains in it, I see no reason that a grain free diet be mandatory.
 Owners do need to avoid foods that have replaced grains with a bunch of potato and pea products as it is currently suspected to be causing Taurine Deficiency which leads to a deadly heart condition.
+Any kibble you choose should have meat or a meat meal as the first ingredient.
+Some very popular foods and even prescription diets are not using meat or meat meal as the first ingredient.
+Dogs are carnivores and should be fed as such!

 For anyone with one to a few dogs, a pet insurance plan isn't a bad idea.
 There are several companies out there that provide pet insurance and you should do your own homework.
 My puppies go home with an offer from Trupanion Pet Insurance that gives the first 30 days at no cost with no obligation to sign up and new owners are expected to take advantage of that offer.
+When you register your pup through AKC, they also will give you 30 days of free insurance with a different company.
+Some people wait to register their pup when the Trupanion offer is running out so that they can get the first 60 days covered while they shop for the company they want to stick with.

 Information about puppy vaccinations.

 Every vet is going to say something different and it usually depends on location and exposure rates.
 We start at 6 weeks with a "5 way" vaccine and give the first booster at 9 weeks.
-It is then up to the new homes to have their second booster at 12-13 weeks and the last one at 16 weeks.
+It is then up to the new homes to have their third booster at 12-13 weeks and the last one at 16 weeks.
 The reason for booster vaccines is because the puppy’s body has antibodies from mom’s milk that actually counteract the vaccine.
 Although the antibodies help defend the pups against other diseases it also makes it so the dog's immune system does not properly recognize and create it's own antibodies for the viruses we're trying to mimic by giving the vaccine to begin with.
 In order to help make sure the pup is protected, you continue to boost the vaccine until all of the mother's antibodies are out of the dog's system and it can start creating it's own antibodies for said viruses, which is between 12 and 16 weeks of age.
 Each puppy has their own timeline as to when those antibodies are no longer in effect so to insure protection, it is recommended that they have their last booster at or slightly after 16 weeks of age.

 Preferred method of communication?